Wednesday, January 31, 2018

 Stinson Beach

-After about a mile of mild slope on the Dipsea Trail I turned left onto the Seep Ravine.
+After about a mile of mild slope on the Dipsea Trail I turned left onto the Steep Ravine.
 This trail follows a deep and fully forested, well shaded gorge.
 Although late in October following yet another drought year, the creek was still running a low stream.
 At the bottom the water collected into a small, dark pond.

 Steep Ravine Trail